 If there is a watch that you are interested in purchasing, then please – after reading the description and checking this FAQ to make sure any questions you may have haven’t already been answered – complete the inquiry form that can be found on the tab conveniently marked “Inquiry Form” that appears on each watch’s listing.
 Whilst we are happy to discuss any watch privately through other channels, priority will always be given in chronological order of received inquiry forms.

 We are also of course happy to source watches for you that we currently do not have in stock – just fill out the inquiry form for the watch in question, and we will get back to you to advise on likely time-frame and cost to acquire the reference.

 Currently, the only payment method we are accepting is via international bank wire.

 All prices are in US dollars and are firm – we will not enter into any price negotiation.
-Pricing for all watches includes worldwide courier shipping via DHL, with the watch declared at full value for shipping insurance purposes.
-We will not in any circumstances under-value a shipment, and you are responsible for all duty and tax charges levied by your country and collected by DHL prior to delivering the watch to you.
+Pricing for all watches includes worldwide courier shipping via FedEx, with the watch declared at full value for shipping insurance purposes.
+We will not in any circumstances under-value a shipment, and you are responsible for all duty and tax charges levied by your country and collected by FedEx prior to delivering the watch to you.

 Selected items are marked as “Price on application”.
 To inquire about these items, please use the inquiry form.

 The movement carries a one year warranty from the date of purchase that is limited to the operation of the hands, dial and movement.
 Please note that given the age of these watches we are unable to provide any guarantee as to the ongoing chronometric performance.
 The timekeeping mentioned in the individual watch descriptions is for indicative purposes only.

 Specifically, the following are not covered under the warranty –

 - Damage resulting from improper handling and lack of care

 The warranty will be considered void if the case back of the watch is removed for any reason.